PnS2019/pns2019.github.com/session_01.md

 $$\mathbf{I}_{i,i} = 1, \mathbf{I}_{i,j_{i\neq j}}=0$$

-The identity matrix has a nice properties that it does not change the matrix when we multiply that matrix by identity matrix:
+The identity matrix has the nice property that it does not change a matrix that it is multiplied with:

 $$\mathbf{I}\mathbf{A}=\mathbf{A}$$